 - Collaborative Application Template (Google Doc): Applicants may use this template to assist with collaborative writing on draft proposals.
 If you are working with the Google Docs template, you will need to copy your final answer from each question into the official application form and submit your completed proposal by the deadline in order to be considered for a Recordings at Risk grant.

-- Applicant Webinars: At the start of each application cycle, CLIR schedules an informational webinar for Recordings at Risk applicants.
-Dates for upcoming webinars and recordings of previous webinars can be found below:
+- Applicant Webinars: At the start of each application cycle, CLIR schedules an informational webinar for Recordings at Risk applicants, then posts the recording and associated documentation here:

 - Digitizing Special Formats wiki: This is a list of external resources to help applicants plan projects involving the digitization of rare and unique materials.
 Content is curated by the Digital Library Federation (DLF).

 Key Guides, Policies, and References

 - Questions CLIR Asks Reviewers When They Assess Proposals

 - Guidelines for Authors of Letters of Support for Digitizing Hidden Collections and Recordings at Risk Applications